 Because now, more than ever before, it’s vitally important to stay on top of our oral health.
-We need to keep our immune systems humming at peak capacity to stay ahead of what COVID has thrown at us.
+We need to keep our immune systems humming at peak capacity to stay ahead of this next cold and flu season.
 And we now have irrefutable evidence that optimizing our oral health is a crucial piece of that immunity puzzle.

 Not to mention the continuing potential uncertainty of many people’s economic situation.
 We all need to be diligent at managing our family finances, and using up the dental benefits we are entitled to is one of the best ways to manage those finances responsibly.